-If you are in Singapore during the Chinese New Year, make sure to check out some of the events planned during this time as you will learn so much about the rich Chinese culture that continues to influence Singapore today.
+If you are in Singapore during the Chinese New Year, check out some of the planned events, as you will learn so much about the rich Chinese culture that continues to influence Singapore today.

-Also, the River Hongbao celebration is considered to be one of the main celebrations of the Chinese New Year.
-It takes place at Marina Bay and along the Esplanade Waterfront Promenade.
-This is a family event where you will find a huge variety of entertainment and cultural events suitable for all ages.
+Also, the River Hongbao celebration is considered one of the main celebrations of the Chinese New Year.
+It typically occurs at Gardens by the Bay and along the Esplanade Waterfront Promenade.
+This is a family event where various entertainment and cultural events are suitable for all ages.

 Bring your family and enjoy the sumptuous Chinese cuisine that characterises the culture.
-Many restaurants will be serving a special meat porridge which precedes a delicious pineapple tart called “Ong Lai” which is a symbol of good luck.
-This will be followed by peanut cookies which are meant to represent longevity.
-Afterwards, join in with the locals and toss a fish salad into the air.
-It is believed the higher you throw it the more prosperity that will come your way.
+Many restaurants will serve a special meat porridge that precedes a delicious pineapple tart called ‘Ong Lai’, a symbol of good luck.
+This will be followed by peanut cookies, which are meant to represent longevity.
+Afterwards, join the locals and toss a fish salad into the air.
+The higher you throw it, the more prosperity will come your way.

 Typically, the following events are scheduled for Chinese New Year in Singapore:

-You are able to enjoy the distinctive Chinese fireworks that take place all over the city.
-Come down to Marina Bay and enjoy the fireworks from the shore, one of the tall buildings or from the Singapore Flyer.
+You can enjoy the distinctive Chinese fireworks all over the city.
+Come down to Marina Bay and enjoy the fireworks from the shore, one of the tall buildings, or the Singapore Flyer.